PhoneIn/docs/docs/Installation Guide/installation.md

 1. Attach the wires to the indicated spots on the PhoneIn device. ( need more info here )
 1. Attach the case to the wall. ( need more info here )

 > You can also connect **PhoneIn Intercom** to a strike lock for inner door access to your residence and/or office.
-For more information, see Connecting PhoneIn to a Strike Lock for Inner Door Access.
+For more information, see [Connecting PhoneIn Intercom to a Strike Lock](installation guide/inner_door_access.md).
-{.is-info}